-There are 3 main issues involved in formulating an IS strategies which are:
+There are three main issues involved in formulating an IS strategies which are:

-- Identification of enterprise plans and goals with subsequent purpose of information systems requirements
+- Identification of enterprise plans and goals with the subsequent purpose of information systems requirements

 - Evaluation of current information systems to find out existing strengths and weaknesses

 - Appraisal of IT opportunities that might yield aggressive advantage

-An important first step in database planning is to obviously define the mission statement for the database system.
+An important first step in database planning is to define the mission statement for the database system.
 The mission statement describes the major aims of the database system.
 Those driving the database project within the organization that normally define the mission statement.
 A mission statement helps to simplify the purpose of the database system and provide a clearer path towards the efficient and effective creation of the required database system.

 Database design is the process of creating a design that will support the enterprise's mission statement and mission objectives for the required database system.
 Two main approaches to the design of a database are followed.
 These are:

 - bottom-up and

 The bottom-up approach starts at the fundamental level of attributes (i.e., properties of entities and relationships) which through analysis of the associations between attributes are clustered into relations that signifies types of entities and relationships between entities.

 A more appropriate strategy for the design of complex databases is to use the top-down approach which starts with the development of data models that holds few high-level entities and relationships and then applies consecutive top-down refinements to identify lower-level entities, relationships, and the associated attributes.
-The top – down approach can be understand better using the concepts of the Entity-Relationship (ER) model, beginning with the identification of entities and relationships between the entities, which are of interest to the organization.
+The top-down approach can be understood better using the concepts of the Entity-Relationship (ER) model, beginning with the identification of entities and relationships between the entities, which are of interest to the organization.